If you're in your late 40s or early 50s, your odds of needing

 glasses again was something she wanted to avoid.
 She

-driving for example.
-Our patients who have active lifestyles appreciate
+example.
+Our patients who have active lifestyles appreciate having less

-having less dependency on glasses or contacts.
-The other important thing
+dependency on glasses or contacts.
+The other important thing for younger

 Early diagnosis and treatment of cataracts reduces complications